fhdsl/containers-for-scientists-sandbox/activity-2-instructions.md

-# Activity 2: Build a Docker image
+# Activity 2: Build a Docker/Podman image

 A Dockerfile is a recipe for how to build a docker image.
 The best way to learn to write Dockerfiles is to start off with one that is already written and modify it for your needs.

-Open up the Dockerfile in this folder!
+Open up the Dockerfile in the  `activity-files` folder.

 You'll notice we have this at the top for you:
 ```